Petar Trifunović: Legacy

 He popularised and subsequently had his name associated with a variation of Alekhine's Defence.
 The Trifunovic Variation is identified by the move 5...Bf5 as a counter to White's Four Pawns Attack (1.e4 Nf6 2.e5 Nd5 3.d4 d6 4.c4 Nb6 5.f4).

+On 23 September 2020, the public company Pošta Srbije released new postage stamps called "Chess Giants of Serbia".
+In addition to Trifunović, Svetozar Gligorić, Boris Kostić, Milan Matulović and Milunka Lazarević were also given this honour.
+On that occasion, short biographies of the players depicted on these stamps were also published.
+The texts are given in Serbian and English, and their authors are: Trifunović's teammate from the national team and close friend, grandmaster Aleksandar Matanović and sports journalist Miroslav Nešić.